robertcasto/intro_to_java/CourseOutline.md

 ### Lesson 3.2: Blocks and Scope
 * Learner will be able to construct a block of statements
-* Learner will be able to explain what variable scope is
+* Learner will be able to explain the concept of variable scope
-* Learner will be able to identify the scope of a variable within nested blocks
+* Learner will be able to reason about the scope of a variable within nested blocks

 ### Lesson 3.3: Conditional Statements
 * Learner will be able to construct a conditional statement